junxit/us-congress-bills-116/bill.md

       > - **(6)** *Rule of construction* Nothing in this subsection shall be construed to require a consumer reporting agency to prevent a Federal, State, or local law enforcement agency from accessing information in a consumer report to which the law enforcement agency could otherwise obtain access.

 - **(b)** *Technical amendment* The Fair Credit Reporting Act (15 U.S.C.
 1681 et seq.) is amended by striking “section 604(b)(4)(E)(i)” each place such term appears and inserting “section 604(b)(4)(D)(i)”.
+- **(c)** *Rule of construction* The amendments made by this Act may not be construed as limiting the ability of a person to use non-financial or non-credit related consumer report information.
-- **(c)** *Rulemaking* Not later than the end of the 2-year period beginning on the date of the enactment of this Act, the Bureau of Consumer Financial Protection shall issue final rules to implement the amendments made by this Act.
+- **(d)** *Rulemaking* Not later than the end of the 2-year period beginning on the date of the enactment of this Act, the Bureau of Consumer Financial Protection shall issue final rules to implement the amendments made by this Act.
-- **(d)** *Effective date* The amendments made by this section shall take effect 2 years after the date of the enactment of this Act.
+- **(e)** *Effective date* The amendments made by this section shall take effect 2 years after the date of the enactment of this Act.